qtoussaint/pangenome_merge/README.md

 🚧🚧🚧 Under construction 🚧🚧🚧

-Merges two bacterial pan-genome gene graphs (must be output from Panaroo)
+Merges two or more Panaroo pan-genome gene graphs, or iteratively updates an existing graph.
+Run `pangenomerge -h` to see arguments and descriptions.